-- Standard treatment of small-cell lung cancer involves combination chemotherapy with a cisplatin-containing regimen.
-Treatment cycles are repeated every three to four weeks.
+Standard treatment of small-cell lung cancer involves combination chemotherapy with a cisplatin-containing regimen.
+Treatment cycles are typically repeated every three weeks.
 People receive treatment for four to six cycles.

-- If the patient has limited disease, and has had a complete remission, of the cancer, radiation therapy may be given to the patient’s brain to reduce the risk of small-cell lung cancer spreading to the brain.
+If the patient has limited disease, and has had a very good response to chemotherapy, radiation therapy may be given to the patient’s brain to reduce the risk of small-cell lung cancer spreading to the brain.
 This is called prophylactic cranial irradiation (PCI).
 It is usually given after the patient has completed the full chemotherapy, and radiotherapy (to the thorax).
 The radiation doses are low, and the treatment duration is short, so the side effects of this therapy are minimal.

 Treatment of extensive-stage small-cell lung cancer (small-cell lung cancer that remains incurable with current treatment options)